Fall is the time everyone thinks of pumpkins. Pumpkin pie. Pumpkin spice. Pumpkin everything…

 So why not make some pumpkin treats for your dog?

 Pumpkin is a healthy treat for your dog and making some treats for your dog is a great way to enjoy the season.
-For a list of the benefits of pumpkin for dogs, click here.
+For a list of the benefits of pumpkin for dogs, check out my post about pumpkin for dogs.

 No-Bake Pumpkin Dog Treats